 T. Jaisson Limit theorems for nearly unstable Hawkes processes

 Abstract: Because of their tractability and their natural interpretations in term of market quantities, Hawkes processes are nowadays widely used in high frequency finance.
 However, in practice, the statistical estimation results seem to show that very often, only nearly unstable Hawkes processes are able to fit the data properly.
-By nearly unstable, we mean that the L1 norm of their kernel is close to unity.
-We study in this work such processes for which the stability condition is almost violated.
-Our main result states that after suitable rescaling, they asymptotically behave like integrated Cox Ingersoll Ross models.
+By nearly unstable, they mean that the L1 norm of their kernel is close to unity.
+They study in this work such processes for which the stability condition is almost violated.
+Their main result states that after suitable rescaling, they asymptotically behave like integrated Cox Ingersoll Ross models.
 Thus, modeling financial order flows as nearly unstable Hawkes processes may be a good way to reproduce both their high and low frequency stylized facts.

 I. Kharroubi: Discrete time approximation of fully nonlinear HJB equations via BSDEs with nonpositive jumps

-Abstract: We propose a new probabilistic numerical scheme for fully nonlinear equation of Hamilton-Jacobi-Bellman (HJB) type associated to stochastic control problem, which is based on a recent Feynman-Kac representation by means of control randomization and backward stochastic differential equation with nonpositive jumps.
-We study a discrete time approximation for the minimal solution to this class of BSDE when the time step goes to zero, which provides both an approximation for the value function and for an optimal control in feedback form.
-We obtained a convergence rate without any ellipticity condition on the controlled diffusion coefficient.
+Abstract: They propose a new probabilistic numerical scheme for fully nonlinear equation of Hamilton-Jacobi-Bellman (HJB) type associated to stochastic control problem, which is based on a recent Feynman-Kac representation by means of control randomization and backward stochastic differential equation with nonpositive jumps.
+They study a discrete time approximation for the minimal solution to this class of BSDE when the time step goes to zero, which provides both an approximation for the value function and for an optimal control in feedback form.
+They obtained a convergence rate without any ellipticity condition on the controlled diffusion coefficient.
 This is a joint work with Nicolas Langrene and Huyen Pham.

 T. Kruse: Optimal position closure in a market with stochastic price impact